Skip to content

 Super Administrator

-• Application-level administrator with full control over the Auth service
+• Application-level administrator with full control over the Authifi service

-• Highest privilege level within the Auth application
+• Highest privilege level within the Authifi application

 • Manages all tenants and platform-wide configurations